Complete & Utter Pap

 I like Johnny Depp.
 I like Kate Winslet.
 I like Julie Christie.
 But Finding Neverland is, in the Miramax/Johnny Depp lexicon, more in line with the sappy Chocolat than the elegiac Dead Man.

 It is, in a word, dreck.
-Or perhaps it
+Or perhaps it falls more fittingly under the category of balderdash.

 The film purports to tell the story of the creation of that already dodgy theatrical icon, Peter Pan, by means of exploring the playwright J.M.
 Barrie's friendship with a quartet of forlorn fatherless tykes & their tubercular mother.
 Which is not quite exactly the circumstances under which the real-life Barrie's relationship with the Llewelyn-Davies family was formed.
 Actually, it's absolutely nothing like it.
 Mrs. Llewelyn-Davies' husband was still alive when Mr. Barrie entered their lives.
 She didn't have tuberculosis at all, but I suppose that cancer doesn't easily lend itself to the ever-so-subtle & original cinematic foreshadowing of "Mother has a chest cold".
 There were five boys, not a film-friendly four.
 The family was not as bereft as the film would lead you to believe - Barrie first encountered the children in the care of their nanny.